-ISO/IEC 27552 — Information technology — Security techniques — Extension to ISO/IEC 27001 and to ISO/IEC 27002 for privacy management — Requirements and guidelines [draft]
+ISO/IEC 27552 — Information technology — Security techniques — Extension to ISO/IEC 27001 and to ISO/IEC 27002 for privacy information management — Requirements and guidelines [DRAFT]

 Although there is substantial overlap between information security and privacy management, both fields are broader.
 This standard will explain how to ‘enhance’ (adapt and extend) an ISO/IEC 27001 Information Security Management System and the associated ISO/IEC 27002 controls to manage privacy as well as information security.